Allegheny-Computer-Science-203-S2019/cs203-S2019-assessment/assessment.md

   * A = An average amount of understanding and general identification and use of best practices
-  * G = Above average demonstrations of understanding and the ability to find and utilize best practices
+  * G = Above average demonstrations of understanding and the ability to find and use best practices
-  * E = Full understanding of concepts, would also include the ability to determine which practices are better than others and then applying those practices
+  * E = Full understanding of concepts, demonstrating the ability to determine which practices are better than others and then applying those practices

 ### Group

 * Communication
-  * N = Never checks appropriate slack channels and never communicates with teammates
+  * N = Never communicates with teammates
-  * I = Rarely checks appropriate slack channels and rarely communicates with teammates
+  * I = Rarely communicates with teammates
-  * A = Sometimes checks appropriate slack channels and sometimes communicates with teammates
+  * A = Sometimes communicates with teammates
-  * G = Regularly checks appropriate slack channels and regularly communicates with teammates
+  * G = Regularly communicates with teammates
-  * E = Always checks appropriate slack channels and always communicates effectively with teammates
+  * E = Always communicates effectively with teammates
 * Participation
   * N = Never participates in group conversation or activity
   * I = Rarely participates in group conversation or activity
-  * A = Responds within 1-2 days to questions/comments
+  * A = Responds within daily to questions/comments
-  * G = Responds within a day to questions/comments
+  * G = Responds regularly to questions/comments
   * E = Respond regularly and quickly to questions/comments, and willing to meet outside of class if necessary
 * Decisions